samuel1008/BEWD_SF_12_Homework/README.md

 ----------------

 **Submit homework by pushing to your bewd_sf_12_homework repo, then submit a pull request** Homework is given each Thursday, and is always due the next Thursday.
-Feedback on each assignment will be complete by the following Tuesday.
+Feedback on each assignment will be completed by the following Thursday.

 | HW # | Assignment | Class Topic | Due Date | Feedback <br> _(if hw submitted by due date)_ |
 | :--------: | ---------- | ----------- | -------- | -------- |